 Montana non-compete litigation is concentrated in the district courts of Yellowstone County (Billings), Missoula County, and Gallatin County (Bozeman), along with the federal District of Montana.

 Enforcement is most common in healthcare, financial services, technology (Bozeman and Missoula have growing technology sectors), professional services, and the natural resources and agriculture sectors.
-Montana's economy and geography shape the non-compete landscape — the sparse population and concentrated employment centers mean that geographic restrictions are evaluated with attention to the realistic alternative opportunities available to a departing employee.
+Montana's economy and geography shape the non-compete landscape.
+The sparse population and concentrated employment centers mean that geographic restrictions are evaluated with attention to the realistic alternative opportunities available to a departing employee.

 The statutory disfavor of restraints on trade, combined with the reasonableness scrutiny and the unique wrongful-discharge framework, makes Montana a moderately employee-protective state.
 Litigation costs are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range.

-What Montana employees should know
+What should Montana employees know about non-competes?

 Montana's statute disfavors restraints on trade, and non-competes are void unless they fall within the judicial reasonableness exception.
 The employer must demonstrate that the restriction is reasonable in scope, geography, and duration, supported by good consideration, and necessary to protect a genuine business interest.